Liability Car Insurance

 The bodily injury uninsured/underinsured motorist covers medical expenses and lost wages of the injured person.
 It can also cover the costs of funeral expenses.
 In addition, it may cover the costs of damage to a car or any other property.
 However, UMPD may require a deductible.
 For more information, contact your insurance agent.
 You will be glad you had it.

 Underinsured/uninsured motorist coverage on liability car insurance protects you from uninsured and underinsured drivers.
-It covers medical costs and vehicle repair costs when the at-fault driver does not have enough insurance to cover your expenses.
-It is recommended that you purchase this insurance coverage if you live in a state with high levels of uninsured drivers.
+It covers medical expenses and vehicle repair costs when the at-fault driver does not have enough insurance to cover your expenses.
+If you live in such a situation.
+Where rates are higher for uninsured drivers.
+It is recommended.
+That you purchase this insurance coverage.